PumasAI-Labs/NLME-Model/docs/instructors.md

 You can pass an optional second positional argument for alternate ways to generate CIs.
 If you pass `Pumas.Bootstrap()` as the second positional argument you will generate CIs using bootstrap, which by default fits the model to 200 bootstrapped samples.
-If you pass `Pumas.SIR()` as the second positional argument you will generate CIs using the sampling importance resamplling (SIR) method.
+If you pass `Pumas.SIR()` as the second positional argument you will generate CIs using the sampling importance resampling (SIR) method.
 Warn the user that `Pumas.SIR()` does not have default values, hence it is necessary to always specify the keyword arguments `samples` and `resamples`.